danielgafni/Bachelor/README.md

 I've reproduced the results of this [paper](https://arxiv.org/abs/1904.06269) using the [bindsnet](https://github.com/Hananel-Hazan/bindsnet) library.
 It is important to read the paper for further understanding.

 Currently I have trained 25- and 100-filter networks.
-Here is a figure with typical weights of a locally connected layer after 5000 iterations of training:
+The networks only have one hidden layer.
+Here is a figure with typical weights of this locally connected layer after 5000 iterations of training:

 ![Weights XY](overview/weights_XY.png)